Sindhujthapa/Miners/README.md

 -   Scrape more data for additional days to increase the sample size and enhance the model’s predictive power.
 -   With more data, higher-order parameters for the ARIMA and SARIMA models could be used, as the limited 70+ observations restricted us to 3 or fewer parameters for the MA and AR parts.

+## Reproducibility
+- Code and datasets are available in a public GitHub repository.
+- README includes setup instructions.
+- All preprocessing steps are documented.
+- Required packages listed in `requirements.txt`.

+## Conclusion
+Machine learning models were developed to predict rental prices, aiding tenants and landlords.
+Future improvements include real-time data updates and enhanced predictive features.

+## Appendix

+1. Clone the repository

+2. Install the required dependencies using requirements.txt

+3. Run the code in the file scraper.py to collect the cross-sectional data from the necessary HTML files

+4. Run the code in the file cleaner.py to clean and convert variables into the desired format for cross-sectional models

+5. Run the code in the file lasso.py for LASSO Regression models

+6. Run the code in the file knn_tree.py for KNN and RANDOM FOREST Regression models

+7. Run the code in the file timeseriesanalysis.py to check plots for obvious seasonal patterns

+8. Run the code in the file chennaitimeseries.py for modeling specific to Chennai

+9. Run the code in the file hyderabadtimeseries.py for modeling specific to Hyderabad